byrn-baker/Nautobot-Workshop/README.md

 # Blog Posts
-I've documented step by step instructions [here](https://blog.byrnbaker.me/posts/Nautobot-Workshop/)
+I've documented step by step instructions [here](https://blog.byrnbaker.me/posts/Nautobot-Workshop/) Fork this Repo so you can easily use it on your end.

 # License
 This project is Licensed under Apache License, Version 2.0.